MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ```

 You need to set the height and length with the container element.
-We haven't had a default height and length when we call `dossier. refresh` API to embed a viz.
+We haven't had a default height and length when we call `dossier.refresh` API to embed a viz.
 If the container element hasn't had the height and length, you can't see your embed visualization.

 Find the `getAuthToken` function in [the Native Embedding SDK doc](../native-embedding-architecture/embed-multiple-viz#example-code)